Professor Patricia Murrieta-Flores

 I’m very interested in interdisciplinary research, particularly looking at the intersections between Humanities and all sorts of technology.
 In collaboration with scholars in Computer Science, History, Archaeology, Geography, Natural Sciences, Literature, Linguists, Media, and Sociology, I’m currently working in a diverse range of topics that include:

-See examples of my work:
+See my publications:

 https://lancaster.academia.edu/PatriciaMurrietaFlores